Equivariant Derived Categories Associated to a Sum of Two Potentials: Fullness.

-\begin{proof} The case \(m=2\) is easy to see directly and the vanishing statements for \(m>2\) follow from the preceeding discussion.
+The case \(m=2\) is easy to see directly and the vanishing statements for \(m>2\) follow from the preceeding discussion.
 It remains to show the isomorphisms.
-Since \(d+i>0\), the only possible higher direct image is in degree \(m-1\).
-We have an exact sequence
+Since \(d+i>0\), the only possible non-vanishing cohomology sheaf of \(\mathbf{R}\beta_\ast\) is in degree \(m-1\).
+By applying \(\beta_\ast\) to the divisor exact sequence for \(Z\subset\mathrm{Bl}\), we have an exact sequence